tencentyun/intlcloud-documents/yehe_doc/计算/专属可用区/CDZ 政策/隐私协议_intl_en.md

 ## 1. INTRODUCTION

 This Module applies if you use Cloud Dedicated Zone (CDZ) (“**Feature**”).
-This Module is incorporated into the privacy policy located at  (“**[Privacy Policy](https://intl.cloud.tencent.com/document/product/301/17345)**”).
+This Module is incorporated into the privacy policy located at  (“[Privacy Policy](https://intl.cloud.tencent.com/document/product/301/17345)”).
 Terms used but not defined in this Module shall have the meaning given to them in the Privacy Policy.
 In the event of any conflict between the Privacy Policy and this Module, this Module shall apply to the extent of the inconsistency.

 ## 2. CONTROLLERSHIP